GuillaumeFavelier/GuillaumeFavelier.github.io/_posts/2021-02-13-rust_basics_1.md

 ## Cargo

-Cargo is Rust's package manager.
+Cargo is Rust's **package manager**.
 To check the installed version:

 ```sh
 cargo --version